jordanbean-msft/b2c-with-custom-claim/README.md

 ## Backpopulate existing users

+You can use the Microsoft Graph API to back-populate all existing users.
+You can set the value of the **custom claim** on each user so they get the same unique identifier they had in the previous identity system.

+In order to do this, you must use a service principal that has at least **User.ReadWrite.All** so you can create the user profiles programatically.

+### Import B2C.postman_collection.json into Postman

+For convienence, this repo includes a sample Postman collection.
+Import into Postman (File->Import).

+- **Get B2C token** - This uses client credentials grant to retrieve an access token to the Microsoft Graph API.
+You will need to customize this command with your own **client_id** and **client_secret** for your B2C tenant.
+To make it easier to run the subsequent calls, it will use the Postman **Tests** tab to programatically store the **access token** in a Postman variable called **AUTH_TOKEN** so it can easily be referenced by the other calls.
+- **Get All Extension Properties** - This will retreive the name of all the extension properties you have created on your B2C tenant.
+You will need the **full name** of the extension property to query it in the next calls.
+- **Get Custom Extension for a User** - This will retrive the **userprincipalname**, **givenName**, **surname** & **custom extension** property for a specified user.
+You will need to customize this with **your custom extension property** and the **displayName** of the user you are querying for.
+- **Create User** - This will programatically create a new user in your B2C tenant.
+You will need to customize this as appropriate.
+You will also need to update the **custom extension property** name with the one generated for your application.
+You can customize the password & password properties as appropriate.

 ### Get an access token to the Graph API using Postman

+Since we are running this back-population programatically, we can use [client credential grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to allow our script or Postman to create the users.

 ### Create an existing user using Postman